 Youn concurs with the Botox recommendation.
 "Small injections of Botox on the sides of the nose can relax the muscles that cause these wrinkles and smooth the areas out."
 Just be sure not to overdo these injections, which could lead to a frozen look or feel in that part of the face.
 "Because the cause is underlying muscles, no skin care products or topical treatments are anywhere near as effective as Botox," Youn adds.

 Although topical skincare alone won't fully erase wrinkles that are already present, certain ingredients can lessen their appearance.
 Try incorporating retinol into your routine—and don't forget to apply SPF on the sides of your nose.

 How to Prevent Nose Wrinkles

 How do you prevent them before they appear?
+"Avoiding scrunching your nose is the first thing, but that isn't always realistic," notes Youn.
 All wrinkles are a natural part of the aging process, so it can be difficult to prevent them entirely (the truth hurts sometimes).
-But a good anti-aging skincare regimen is always beneficial, and just knowing what you’re up against can make a world of difference.
+But a good anti-aging skincare regimen is always beneficial.
+Just knowing what you’re up against can make a world of difference.
 If you’re a nose-crinkler and you know it, you can be conscious of your repeated facial expressions and try to avoid scrunching your nose as much as possible.
-“Additionally, you can receive preventative Botox injections in the area to relax the muscles and limit repeated expressions,” Dr. Levine says.
+You can incorporate a retinol serum—available both over-the-counter and in stronger doses as a prescription—into your routine, making sure to apply it on the sides of the nose.
+“Additionally, you can receive preventative Botox injections in the area to relax the muscles and limit repeated expressions,” Levine says.